How to Choose a Phono Cartridge for Your Turntable

 MM cartridges typically have relatively high coil inductance.
 This interacts with the capacitance of the phono cables and the phono stage input to form a resonant RLC circuit.
 The resonance peak often falls within the upper audible range, shaping the cartridge’s frequency response and sometimes causing audible coloration or loss of extension.
 Small changes in cable or phono stage capacitance can noticeably affect the sound of MM cartridges, making careful system matching important.

-Moving Iron (MI) Cartridges
+Moving Iron (MI) cartridges

 MI cartridges operate on a similar principle, but instead of moving a magnet or coil, they move a lightweight iron element.
 This modulates the magnetic field in fixed coils.